v-scornell/MD-100T00-Windows10/Instructions/Labs/0402-Configuring and Testing Name Resolution.md

 _Note:  Neither name is reachable because www and intranet cannot be resolved to a valid IP address._

-3. At the Windows PowerShell command prompt, type the following command, and then press Enter.
+3. At the Windows PowerShell command prompt, type the following command, and then press **Enter**.

 ```
     notepad C:\windows\system32\drivers\etc\hosts